RGCallum/MajorKeys/README.md

 Major Keys Overview
 For project #1, I created a variation on the hangman game and hip hop trivia games.
 When a player visits the site, they hear the Major Keys theme music, then clicks on start or Rules.
 The object of the game is to get 3 keys from DJ Khaled by typing the correct word in the input box.
+If the word is incorrect you get no key, but you will have another chance to answer the question.
+3 incorrect questions results in Game Over!
 First 3 words correct wins the game and the first 3 words incorrect, the player will lose the game.
 Best 3 out of 5 wins.
 If player answers 1st question incorrect, player loses.
 Each word is worth 1000 points and 1 key, and player must maintain a score above 0 in order to continue game.

 Web Link:
 https://app.netlify.com/drop/unruffled-bhabha-5d9fd4